Questions related to LiPo Batteries are some of the most common I get.

 The main advantage to a soft case is obvious - less weight and a smaller form factor as there is no bulky case around the cells.

 The other advantages with soft cased RC LiPo batteries is you can see when they are puffed (which will be covered later on in the article).
-Hard cased packs on the other hand can have puffed cells totally hidden within the case.
+Hard cased packs on the other hand can have puffed cells totally hidden within the case, but the hard case will usually burst when the puffing gets bad enough.
 LiPo cells enclosed in thin heat shrink also have moderately better heat dissipation over ones that are enclosed in a hard case.

 So, for electric powered RC aircraft, the vast majority of us will use soft cased LiPo packs for those primary advantageous reasons.